Filippo mancia, ph.d.

 Sabrina Giacometti

 Sabrina worked in the Mancia lab as a lab technician from 2016-2019.
-She is currently pursuing a PhD at New York University.
+She is currently pursuing a PhD at Johns Hopkins University.

 Vasileios (Vasilis) Petrou, Ph.D.